Emanuele Castellano

 Check out what to see in Naples in a week: the complete guide in seven days through arts, folklore, good food and a vibrant atmosphere.
 Let's go!

 Are you looking for your next exciting trip?
 We strongly recommend you to visit Naples in a week!
-The city of the sun is a fantastic destination to explore anytime through the year, perfect also for quick gataways in one day or in a weekend.
+The city of the sun is a fantastic destination to explore anytime through the year, perfect also for quick getaways in one day or in a weekend.

-But a whole week in Naples...is truly the best choice to gift yourself with an unforgettable vacation and fully immerse yourself in the unique atmosphere of this wonderful city, perhaps even taking a tour of its rich surroundings.
+But a whole week in Naples... is truly the best choice to gift yourself with an unforgettable vacation and fully immerse yourself in the unique atmosphere of this wonderful city, perhaps even taking a tour of its rich surroundings.

 Founded by the Cumaeans in the 7th century B.C., it is one of the oldest continuously inhabited cities in the world.
 Characterised by its spectacular location on the Gulf of Naples, it is surrounded by breathtaking landscapes and places that we'll discover in this seven days itinerary, including the majestic Vesuvius and the Capri, Ischia and Procida islands.
 So, you're on?
 Let's find out what to see in Naples in a week!